elnitano/python_logical_controller/factory.md

 The sorted package will write to the first position in our list.

 When Encoder bit is active, it should move the entire list 1 position forward.

+Destinations:
+ - First conveyor is for Small packages
+ - Second conveyor is for Medium packages
+ - Third conveyor is for Large packages